 Health anxiety is an obsessive and irrational worry about having a serious medical condition.
 It’s also called illness anxiety, and was formerly called hypochondria.
-This condition is marked by a person’s imagination of physical symptoms of illness.

 If your body is sending you signs that you’re ill, it’s normal to be concerned.
 Health anxiety is marked by constant belief that you have a symptom or symptoms of a severe illness.
 You may become so consumed by worry that the distress becomes disabling.